-The work commenced with a three-year monitoring programme in 2008 that was managed by Scarborough Borough Council on behalf of the North East Coastal Group.
-This initial phase was followed by a five-year programme which started in 2011 and the current five-year programme which started in 2016.
-The programme is funded by the Environment Agency, working in partnership with the following organisations.
+The work commenced with a three-year monitoring programme in 20082 that was managed by Scarborough Borough Council on behalf of the North East Coastal Observatory.
+It is funded by the Environment Agency, working in partnership with the following organisations.